-Are you feeling uninspired, underwhelmed or just plain bored with your creative ideas, projects or tasks??
-You need to ask yourself:
+Are you feeling uninspired, underwhelmed, discontent, or just plain bored with your creative ideas, projects, or tasks?
+If yes, then you need to ask yourself the following questions:

-Have I lost sight of the end goal?
+Have I lost sight of my end goal or North Star?

-Do I need to adjust my creative process?
+Do I need to change my creative process?

 Is my team having collaborative issues?

-Start by removing yourself from the creative situation, and seek the root as to why you hate all of your ideas.
-Once you gain an understanding as to why you are hating our ideas, you can work on adjusting and re-defining why you are doing what you are doing or where you are headed.
-Whether you are designing a product, writing a pitch for a client or painting an abstract piece, there are a few things you can do to transform the situation and get you back into your creative tempo when you feel like you hate all your ideas.
+Whether you are designing a product, writing a pitch for a client, or just doing your everyday tasks at your job, there are a few things you can do to transform the situation and get you back into your creative tempo when you feel like you hate your job or you are lacking inspiration for creative ideas.

 Reevaluate Your Ideas or Projects